Distracted Driving Lawyers

-Distracted driving accident lawyers in New York specialize in helping victims who are injured by another driver’s negligence.
-Each year, thousands of victims—both pedestrians and other drivers—who are injured by distracted drivers hire attorneys to help maximize compensation for their damages, pain, and suffering.
+Distracted driving accident lawyers help victims who are injured in accidents caused by drivers who aren’t paying attention to the road.
+Each year, thousands of victims across the US —both pedestrians and other drivers—hire distracted driving injury attorneys that help maximize compensation for all resulting damages, expenses, wages, pain, and suffering.

-If you or someone you know was injured in a distracted driving accident, you can schedule a free consultation with a distracted driving attorney by calling 855-468-7626, or contact Sobo & Sobo online.
+If you or someone you know was injured in a distracted driving accident, you can schedule a free consultation with a distracted driving attorney in New York, New Jersey or Chicago, IL by calling 855-468-7626, or contact Sobo & Sobo online.

-The following behaviors fall under the “distracted while driving” category of negligence in New York State, according to the National Highway Safety Association:
+The following behaviors fall under the “distracted while driving” category of negligence, according to the National Highway Safety Association (NHSA):

 - Talking and texting on the phone